 4 non-negotiable onboarding email best practices

-Here are 4 best practices to create a value-packed customer onboarding experience:
+Here are 4 best practices to create a value-packed onboarding email experience for your users:

-Onboarding emails get users familiar with your brand, build connections, and build a loyal customer base.
+Onboarding emails familiarize users with your brand, build connections, and build a loyal customer base.
 To build such a long-lasting connection, you need to personalize emails as if you're writing to your close friend.
 The recipient should feel like they are heard.

 New users might be skeptical about using your product/service even though they signed up for a free trial.
 You can resolve this skepticism by showing social proof - testimonials, case studies, etc. You shouldn't give any reason to users to doubt your brand because the more they trust you, the more credibility you'll develop, and thus, you'll be able to retain them.